ruvnet/agentic-preview/doc/configuration_files.md

 These configuration files are crucial for setting up and interacting with the database in the Agentic Platform.

+## Deployment Configuration

+1. **Dockerfile**
+   - Location: Root directory
+   - Purpose: Defines the Docker container configuration for the application
+   - Key features:
+     - Uses Python 3.8-slim as the base image
+     - Installs Poetry for dependency management
+     - Copies only necessary files to optimize build time and image size
+     - Exposes port 5000 for the FastAPI application
+     - Uses Uvicorn to run the FastAPI application

+The Dockerfile plays a crucial role in containerizing the application, ensuring consistent deployment across different environments.

 For more detailed information on each file's contents and usage, please refer to the files directly in the repository root.